Peacock: How to Watch Dodgers-Marlins For Free - And Why Is the Game So Early?! - The TV Answer Man!

 Now to question number two: Can the game be watched for free?

 Unlike Apple TV+’s Friday night MLB streaming doubleheaders, Peacock is requiring fans to subscribe to one of its two Premium plans (starts at $4.99) to watch the games.
 (Apple has promised to stream the games for free through September.)
-And there are no free trials for the Premium plans.

 Click Amazon: 1-Day Only Deals!